Setting the scene with your superyacht dining table

 Setting the scene with your superyacht table

-When setting the superyacht table for a family dinner or a special occasion, there is so much to think about, but so much fun to be had.
+When setting the superyacht table for a family dinner or a special occasion, there's so much to think about, but so much fun to be had.

 Although there is no ‘standard’ table setting on board a superyacht - it largely depends on what cuisine is being served and on guest preferences - traditional table settings can be adapted to suit any dining occasion.